tomasgrinstein/SignAI-FrontEnd/README.md

 # Sign AI

 Sign AI is a project aimed at facilitating communication for people who use sign language.
 Through a web page, users can translate what they want to say into written text and even autocomplete with the help of Gemini or OpenAI APIs.
-The sign detection is done through artificial intelligence that processes in real time what the camera captures, using a Large Language Model (LLM).
+The sign detection is done through artificial intelligence that processes videos uploaded by the user.

 ## Objective